exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/rankings-hall-of-fame.md

 ---
-title: "Exonential Idle Hall of Fame"
+title: "Exponential Idle Hall of Fame"
 description: "Hall of Fame for Exponential Idle Players"
 author: "LE★Baldy"
 contributors: "AfuroZamurai for the F(t) Rankigs and the Amazing Community"